How to Choose a Hotel Booking Engine

 When someone visits your hotel website and decides they want to make a booking, they click that little ‘book now’ or ‘check availability’ button and…then what?
 The way things are typically set up, that button will redirect them to your booking engine, a platform that exists separately from your website and allows guests to enter their dates, select their room and make their booking with a credit card.

 Every good hotel website needs to be linked with a booking engine.
-But with so many options out there, how do you choose one?
-Here are the most important questions to consider:
+But with so many options out there, how do you chose one?
+Here are the most important questions to consider

 Is It Mobile Responsive?